 - Ground floor – JJ Thompson support hub

-- Ground floor - Maths building, near IT link corridor
+- Ground floor – Maths building, near IT/DTS link corridor

 - 2nd Floor – JJ Thompson print room 206

-Various locations across all floors, and at the in-built recycling points in the cafe
+Various locations across the floors; and at the in-built recycling points in the Café

 London Road - Architecture

 MERL have their own scheme in place; please ask staff for assistance

 - L14 Student study space

 - The Dairy will accept cups which were sold from their café - hand your cup back to staff for recycling

 - L33 main entrance

 Meteorology – see Harry Pitt